StevenBlack/vocab/million-dollar-words.md

 ### unctuous
 Oily or slimy.
 Not a literal description as much as a way of describing someone's character.
 A person who is overly flattering or too smooth is unctuous.
 Lounge lizards, for example, are unctuous.
-Pronounced UNK-SHUSS.

 ### unexceptionable